What type of content do you primarily create?

 4. Maintain proportions

 Proportions keep things in frame, similar to how they'd appear in real life.
-For the most part, you'll want to position the horizon line of your shots either in the top third or the bottom third of the frame.
-But when filming people, you'll want to keep their eyeline in the top third of the frame, leaving open space in the direction they're looking.
+For landscape shots, you'll want to position the horizon line either in the top third or the bottom third of the frame, never in the middle.
+When filming people, you'll want to keep their eyeline in the top third of the frame, leaving open space in the direction they're looking—this is called 'looking room' or 'nose room' in cinematography.

 The best way to master the rule of thirds is to experiment.
-Try shooting the same scene multiple times and frame the shot differently every time—first using the rule of thirds, then placing your subject in the center of the frame.
-You’ll experience how the rule of thirds makes films more interesting to watch.
+Try shooting the same scene multiple times and frame the shot differently every time—first using the rule of thirds, then placing your subject in the center of the frame, and perhaps even trying other composition techniques like the golden ratio.
+You'll experience firsthand how the rule of thirds makes films more interesting and visually engaging to watch.

-The rule of thirds is just a guideline.
-While it will help you tell stories more effectively, don't be afraid to break this rule if it makes the shot look better.
+The rule of thirds is just a guideline, not an absolute law of composition.
+While it will help you tell stories more effectively in most situations, don't be afraid to break this rule if it makes the shot look better or serves your narrative purpose better.

 Action scenes